We are EXPERTS in complex regulatory and code compliance

 This can also be done more frequently if needed.

 - Smokeproof enclosures

 - Areas of refuge

-Notice that elevators are not mentioned on the list.
+Notice that elevators are not on the list.

-While Health Care and Ambulatory Care may be acceptable occupancy classifications, a freestanding Emergency Department would never be considered a Business Occupancy.
+While Healthcare and Ambulatory Care may be acceptable classifications, an Emergency Department would never be considered a Business Occupancy.
 This is because not all patients brought to an Emergency Department are able to walk or speak, so that takes Business Occupancy off the table.

-- If CMS approved a waiver or equivalency, you should be going through the process repeatedly every three years.
+If Centers for Medicare and Medicaid Services approved a waiver or equivalency, you should be going through the process repeatedly every three years.
 This statement is still true even if things have not changed.